 White Smiles Are Young Smiles

 As your hair gets lighter, your teeth tend to get more yellow or possibly even grey.
-Aside from things like coffee, smoking, and red wine, the simple act of aging can have an effect on the color of your teeth.
+Aside from things like coffee, smoking, and red wine, the simple act of aging can affect the color of your teeth.
 With age, the outermost layer of tooth enamel thins, exposing the inner dentin, which has a yellow hue.

 While slight wear is unavoidable, yellowing is completely preventable.
 Professional whitening procedures and over-the-counter remedies are great options.
 Look for those that contain higher percentages of hydrogen peroxide for the best results.
 Avoid any store-